MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/put-an-in-place-hold-on-a-soft-deleted-mailbox.md

 ms.audience: ITPro
 ms.topic: article
 ms.service: O365-seccomp
-ms.custom: TN2DMC
 localization_priority: Normal
 search.appverid: ''
 ms.assetid: 421f72bd-dd43-4be1-82f5-0ae9ac43bd00
 description: Obtenga información sobre cómo crear una conservación local en un buzón eliminado temporalmente para que se convierta en inactivo y se conserve su contenido.
-Después, puede usar las herramientas de Microsoft eDiscovery para buscar el buzón inactivo. ms.openlocfilehash: 70feb265e95741406dbf170c6be70bd83b2ec081 ms.sourcegitcommit: a80bd8626720fabdf592b84e4424cd3a83d08280 ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 02/23/2019 ms.locfileid: "30223529"
+Después, puede usar las herramientas de Microsoft eDiscovery para buscar el buzón inactivo. ms.openlocfilehash: 5113bd0dffe98a7af1c65af234caaefffff95184 ms.sourcegitcommit: 0f93b37c39d807dec91f118aa671a3430c47a9ac ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 03/20/2019 ms.locfileid: "30692599"
 ---
 # <a name="put-an-in-place-hold-on-a-soft-deleted-mailbox-in-exchange-online"></a>Colocar una conservación local en un buzón eliminado temporalmente en Exchange Online

 Obtenga información sobre cómo crear una conservación local en un buzón eliminado temporalmente para que se convierta en inactivo y se conserve su contenido.
 Después, puede usar las herramientas de Microsoft eDiscovery para buscar el buzón inactivo.

 > [!NOTE]
 > Hemos pospuesto la fecha límite para crear nuevas reTenciones locales en Exchange Online (en los planes independientes de Office 365 y Exchange Online).
-Pero más adelante este año, no podrá crear nuevas reTenciones locales en Exchange Online.
-Como alternativa al uso de conservaciones locales, puede usar casos de [exhibición](https://go.microsoft.com/fwlink/?linkid=780738) de documentos electrónicos o [directivas de retención](https://go.microsoft.com/fwlink/?linkid=827811) en el &amp; centro de seguridad y cumplimiento de Office 365.
-Después de haber retirado nuevas retenciones locales, aún podrá modificar las suspensiones locales existentes y crear reTenciones locales en Exchange Server 2013 y las implementaciones híbridas de Exchange seguirán siendo compatibles.
-Además, podrá seguir colocando buzones de correo en retención por juicio.

-Es posible que tenga una situación en la que una persona haya abandonado su organización y que se haya eliminado la cuenta de usuario y el buzón correspondientes.
-Después, se da cuenta de que hay información en el buzón que debe conservarse. ¿Qué puede hacer?
-Si el período de retención de buzón eliminado no ha expirado, puede colocar una conservación local en el buzón de correo eliminado (denominado buzón de correo eliminado temporalmente) y convertirlo en un buzón inactivo.
-Un *buzón inactivo* se usa para conservar el correo electrónico de un antiguo empleado después de que abandone la organización.
-El contenido de un buzón inactivo se conserva durante el período de tiempo de la retención local que se coloca en el buzón de correo eliminado temporalmente cuando se ha inactivo.
-Una vez que el buzón se convierte en inactivo, puede buscar en el buzón de correo mediante eDiscovery local en Exchange Online, en el centro de seguridad &amp; de Office 365 o en el centro de exhibición de documentos electrónicos de SharePoint Online.
+But later this year or early next year, you won't be able to create new In-Place Holds in Exchange Online.
+As an alternative to using In-Place Holds, you can use [eDiscovery cases](https://go.microsoft.com/fwlink/?linkid=780738) or [retention policies](https://go.microsoft.com/fwlink/?linkid=827811) in the Office 365 Security &amp; Compliance Center.
+After we decommission new In-Place Holds, you'll still be able to modify existing In-Place Holds, and creating new In-Place Holds in Exchange Server 2013 and Exchange hybrid deployments will still be supported.
+And, you'll still be able to place mailboxes on Litigation Hold.

+You might have a situation where a person has left your organization, and their corresponding user account and mailbox were deleted.
+Afterwards, you realize there's information in the mailbox that needs to be preserved.
+What can you do?
+If the deleted mailbox retention period hasn't expired, you can put an In-Place Hold on the deleted mailbox (called a  soft-deleted mailbox ) and make it an inactive mailbox.
+An  *inactive mailbox*  is used to preserve a former employee's email after he or she leaves your organization.
+The contents of an inactive mailbox are preserved for the duration of the In-Place Hold that was is placed on the soft-deleted mailbox when it was made inactive.
+After the mailbox is made inactive, you can search the mailbox by using In-Place eDiscovery in Exchange Online, Content Search in the Office 365 Security &amp; Compliance Center, or the eDiscovery Center in SharePoint Online.

 > [!NOTE]
 > En Exchange Online, un buzón eliminado temporalmente es un buzón que se ha eliminado, pero se puede recuperar en un período de retención específico.
 El período de retención de buzón eliminado temporalmente en Exchange Online es de 30 días.
 Esto significa que el buzón se puede recuperar (o convertirse en un buzón inactivo) en un plazo de 30 días después de eliminarse.
 Transcurrido este período, un buzón eliminado temporalmente se marca para su eliminación permanente y no puede recuperarse ni convertirse en inactivo.